 There are more than 50 species of lactobacilli that are naturally found in our digestive, urinary, and genital systems.
 Studies have shown Lactobacillus preventing yeast infections, urinary tract infection, irritable bowel syndrome (IBS), and antibiotic-related diarrhea.

 There are as many as 30 species of bifidobacteria that make up most of the healthy bacteria in the colon.
 They appear in the intestinal tract within days of birth, especially in breastfeeding infants and are the best marker of intestinal health.
 This bacteria can help improve IBS symptoms such as bloating and digestive disorders.
-You can manage these symptoms through IBS diet.
+You can manage these symptoms through the IBS diet.

 Also known as S. boulardii, this is the only yeast probiotic.
-Some studies have shown that it is effective in treating diarrhea associated with the use of antibiotics.
+Some studies have shown that it is effective in treating diarrhoea associated with the use of antibiotics.
 It also reduces the side effects of treatment for H. pylori [Ref].